 What are Sandboxes?

-In computer security, a sandbox can refer to at least two related technical mechanisms: When talking about operating systems, a sandbox is an environment you run applications in so that the application is restricted from getting full access to other applications. iOS and Android have slightly different forms of sandboxes, but essentially they work in the same manner: Each app has a list of the resources that it wants to access, which the users have to approve, either when installing the app or when the resource is needed.
+In computer security, a sandbox can refer to at least two related technical mechanisms: When talking about operating systems, a sandbox is an environment you run applications in so that the application is restricted from getting full access to other applications.
+When it comes to iOS and Android, they each have slightly different forms of sandboxes but essentially work in the same manner: Each app has a list of the resources that it wants to access, which the users have to approve, either when installing the app or when the resource is needed.
 For hackers, the OS sandbox mechanism is a tempting target.
 If their malware can escape the sandbox, there is no real limit to what the malware can do.

-The second, perhaps more traditional way that the term sandbox is used is as an environment where software can run so that it can be analyzed for security issues.
-This is done by monitoring what the application being analyzed is doing so that any potential security issues can be discovered before it is allowed to run in a production environment.
+The second, perhaps more traditional way, that the term sandbox is used is as an environment where software can run so that it can be analysed for security issues.
+This is done by monitoring what the application being analysed is doing so that any potential security issues can be discovered before it is allowed to run in a production environment.

 In article 22 of the European Commission’s “Regulatory technical standards for strong customer authentication and command and secure open standards of communication” (RTS) there is a general requirement that “Payment service providers shall ensure that the processing and routing of personalised security credentials and of the authentication codes generated in accordance with Chapter II take place in secure environments in accordance with strong and widely recognised industry standards.”

 This requirement of using a secure environment would also be valid for the smartphones where end-users might enter their credentials to access their banking app.
 The obvious question that follows from this requirement is “when is a secure environment secure enough” if it runs on a customer’s device?
 From a computer security researcher perspective, the only truly secure environment is one which is turned off, and located in a safe on the bottom of the ocean.

 With Okay, we’ve tried to do a more practical approach where we create a secure environment in software, running on your device.
 You can read more about that on our product pages.